 About the Global Health and Social Accountability Program

-The Department of Family and Community Medicine (DFCM) at the University of Toronto, and in particular its Global Health Program, aims to leverage the widely recognized depth and richness family medicine in Canada to help achieve equity and improve health of vulnerable individuals and populations in Canada and abroad, made vulnerable by adverse social determinants of health and their inequitable structural underpinnings.
+The Department of Family and Community Medicine (DFCM) at the University of Toronto, and in particular its Global Health and Social Accountability Program, aims to leverage the widely recognized depth and richness of family medicine in Canada to help achieve equity and improve health of those, in Canada and abroad, made vulnerable by adverse social determinants of health and their inequitable structural underpinnings.

-The Global Health and Social Accountability Program has extensive experience in collaborative partnerships with academic institutions and organizations in low- and middle-income countries (LMIC).
-We anchor our work in a collective commitment to respectful collaboration, partner-centered support and innovative learner-responsive education.
+The Global Health and Social Accountability Program has extensive experience in collaborative partnerships with academic institutions, organizations and colleagues in low- and middle-income countries.
+We anchor our work in a collective commitment to respectful collaboration, mutual learning, partner-centered support and innovative learner-responsive education.
 Our activities bring together the vast expertise of our faculty in clinical practice, scholarship and research, knowledge support, education and health systems management.

 Committed to social justice and equity, the program contributes to the development of sustainable health systems anchored in quality primary care.

-Dr. Katherine Rouleau, Vice-Chair of the Global Health and Social Accountability Program, DFCM, University of Toronto
+Dr. Katherine Rouleau, Vice-Chair, Global Health and Social Accountability Program, DFCM, University of Toronto

 Dr. Katherine Rouleau is a family physician at St-Michael's Hospital in Toronto.
 Her clinical and academic interests include primary care in the global health context, global health education, the scholarship-leadership continuum, the care of marginalized populations and HIV primary care.
 Read a message from the Vice-Chair.

-Dr. Paula Ruiz, Global Health and Social Accountability Program Coordinator, DFCM, University of Toronto
+Jamie Rodas, Program Coordinator, Global Health and Social Accountability, DFCM, University of Toronto